haimengsong/windz/README.md

    * Send and receive multiple and large files of any kind with multiple devices simultinanously
    * Support functionality of pausing, resuming and canceling files
 4. File Management
-   * Check files that have been transferred successfully in detail
+   * Check out files in detail that have been transferred successfully
 5. Security Mechanism
-   * Encrypte and Decrypte data using AES and RSA algorithms
+   * Encrypte and Decrypte data using AES and RSA algorithms as well as MD5